angelam2593/Short_form/README.md

-# short_form
+# landing_page_short_form
-Form that could be used as a part of some online marketing process
+A short landing page form that could lead as a marketing pointer to a bigger product